ProjectLibertyLabs/siwa/docs/src/Credentials.md

 ## Request Structure

-The request is a an array that is treated as an `allOf`.
+The request is a an array that requires ALL listed credential objects.
 Supported Options:

-- `oneOf`: Requires ONLY one credential from the list
-- `anyOf`: Requires one or more credentials from the list
+- `anyOf`: Request for one or more credentials from the list (0+ may return)
-- `allOf`: Requires ALL listed credentials

 ### Example Request